TheAypisamFpv/NeuralNetworkVisualisation/README.md

 # Troubleshooting

-- Ensure that the model file is in the correct `.keras` format.
+- Ensure that the model file is in the correct `.keras` format for Tensor or in `.pt` for Torch.
 - Ensure that the mapping file `MappingValues.csv` is available in the same directory as the model file.
 - Check the console for any error messages.
 - If you are still facing issues, you can directly contact me at theaypisamfpv@gmail.com.